 Subject: Rules of Procedure for SMHC Meetings

-Original Date of Approval: January 27, 1994
+Date of Approval Date of Approva

-Approved By: Membership

 Date of Amendment or Replacement: June 2006

 In order to enhance participation at members' meetings, the Board of Directors, in consultation with the membership and committees, has determined that Sarcee Meadows should develop a set of rules of procedure.
 These procedures have been drawn from various sources including Welty's and Robert's Rules of Order as well as consideration being given to current practice at SMHC meetings.
 Although the process of developing these rules of procedure is ongoing, we have developed some basic guidelines as to how SMHC meetings should be run.